 Top African Movies Indomie Generation Have No Idea About.
-Today when we mention of African movies everyone will throw their memories on those of this Era.
-The spotlight will always be on uptodate Actors and Actresses such as Jackie Appiah, Majid Micheal, Van Vicker, Desmond Elliot and the crop of new actors and actress.
+Today when we mention African movies everyone will throw their memories on those of this Era.
+The spotlight will always be on updated Actors and Actresses such as Jackie Appiah, Majid Micheal, Van Vicker, Desmond Elliot, and the crop of new actors and actresses.

 Things were pretty different from the 90s and 2000s.
-Back then actors weren’t that much into popularity because the modern day social media was nowhere to be found.
+Back then actors weren’t that much into popularity because modern-day social media was nowhere to be found.
 Movies however were very popular.
 Actors will be named by their best role played whiles movies always remained great for their thrills.

-Let’s take a look at a couple popular African movies back then.
-These movies are classics and will forever remain in the memory of 90s born.
-To them these movies are undisputed and no other comes close them.
+Let’s take a look at a couple of popular African movies back then.
+These movies are classics and will forever remain in the memory of the 90s born.
+To them these movies are undisputed and no other comes to close to them.
 Let’s take a look.

-This action packed movie staring Ramsey Noah was the real deal back then.
-A young boy who was deaf and dump hits the streets running away from the man who murdered his parents and fortunately bumps into his Gurdain Angel who went against all odds to protect him and avenge his parents death.
+This action-packed movie starring Ramsey Noah was the real deal back then.
+A young boy who was deaf and dump hits the streets running away from the man who murdered his parents and fortunately bumps into his Gurdain Angel who went against all odds to protect him and avenge his parent’s death.

 Issakaba is a 2000 Nigerian movie that was directed by Lancelot Oduwa Imasuen.
 It involves community vigilante boys fighting against criminality like armed robbery and murder cases that put fear and panic in the community

 The Issakaba boys led by Ebube had to fight against armed robbers who terrorize their society.
 The armed robbers possess certain juju powers that they use in their robbery activities.
-Because of this, Ebube and his team of Issakaba boys have also acquired powers that enables them to fight against robbery.
-The movie is full of action, horror and drama
+Because of this, Ebube and his team of Issakaba boys have also acquired powers that enable them to fight against robbery.
+The movie is full of action, horror, and drama.

 Aki Na Ukwa